 No panelist can be an applicant.
-Panelists will have the ability to evaluate and recommend applicants for selection to the final slate of grantees but exercise no oversight function with regard to Dance/NYC as an entity.
-Dance/NYC does not have a vote in the scoring of applications, but will make final determinations.
+Panelists will have the ability to evaluate and recommend applicants for selection to the final slate of grantees, but exercise no oversight function with regard to Dance/NYC as an entity.
+Dance/NYC does not have a vote in the scoring of applications, but will make final determinations, including funding amounts.